On the superposition principle and non-linear response in spin glasses: Difference Between the ZFC and the TRM Protocols

 \subsection{Experimental approach: evaluation of the magnetic response through the effective times}

-We now focus on the differences between the two protocols through the lens of the effective time, i.e., following the \textit{experimental} approach.
-From Eqs.~\eqref{eq:fitting_teff_num} and \eqref{eq:scaling_law_decay_teff}, the quantities $\log \teff_H(\mathrm{ZFC})$ and $\log \teff_H(\mathrm{TRM)}$ can be written as,
+Now focus on the differences between the effective correlation lengths (TRM and ZFC) computed following the experimental approach.
+The effective waiting time, $\teff_H$, is fitted through Eq.~\eqref{eq:fitting_for_teff}.
+Let us rewrite this equation, for the TRM and ZFC protocols, as